MaimonLab/SiffPy/siffpy/README.md

 # SiffPy

 The central SiffPy object: the `SiffReader`.
 I promise I'll document this soon.
 Each submodule has its own README as well, so for more info look there.
-The submodules are made to be largely independent, and are separated to some extent by which libraries they rely on. `SiffTrac` and `SiffPlot`, for example, rely on `HoloViews` and `Bokeh` for many functions, while the others do not.
+The submodules are made to be largely independent, and are separated to some extent by which libraries they rely on. `SiffTrac` relies on `pandas`, and
+`SiffPlot` relies on `HoloViews` and `Bokeh` for many functions, while the others do not.
 The only thing I expect all `SiffPy` users to need is `siffpy.SiffReader`, its obligate helper module `siffreadermodule`, and the `siffpy.core` tools.
 The `siffmath` package contains some more elaborate tools for dealing with fluorescence and FLIM data.